 You need to take steps to reduce risk if you have a pool on your property.
 Here are some ways to do this:

 Yes.
-Insurers recommend you to increase your Ontario home insurance limits to cover the additional risk and increased value of your property.
+Insurers recommend you increase your Ontario home insurance limits to cover the additional risk and increased value of your property.

 When insuring your pool for an Airbnb, you need to make sure the entire property and building are covered with homesharing insurance.
 Let your provider know about the pool and additional safety precautions you have.